Guidelines for food businesses

-- any worker with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms) must be excluded from the workplace.
+- Any staff member with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms) should be excluded from the workplace.

 Information for staff

-Staff members should not attend work if they are unwell.
-Managers should advise staff members to go home if the staff member is unwell.
+Staff members and volunteers should not attend work if they are unwell and managers should advise them to go home if unwell.

-Washing hands regularly or using hand sanitiser will offer more protection against coronavirus (COVID-19) than wearing gloves.
+Washing hands regularly or using hand sanitiser will offer more protection against COVID-19 than wearing gloves.

-If you are feeling well, there is currently no need to wear gloves, other than as part of the business’s normal food safety practices (such as handling ready to eat foods).
+If you are feeling well, there is currently no need to wear gloves other than as part of the business’s normal safety practices e.g. cleaning or disinfecting protocols.

-It is important to change gloves regularly between activities and wash hands thoroughly between glove changing to prevent contamination from used gloves onto the fresh gloves.
+It is important to change gloves regularly between activities and wash hands thoroughly between changing gloves to prevent contamination from used gloves onto the fresh gloves.